Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Compliance with Building Regulations and Standards

 A signed building contract is vital in ensuring compliance with relevant building regulations and standards.
 It outlines the contractual obligations related to obtaining permits, conducting inspections, and adhering to quality standards.
+By having a copy of the contract, homeowners can monitor and enforce compliance throughout the construction process.

+It also highlights the importance of complying with building codes, safety regulations, and environmental standards, including the National Construction Code and Australian Standards.
 Having a contract that includes these obligations helps protect homeowners from potential legal and financial liabilities.
 It ensures that the builder is accountable for delivering work that meets the required standards and regulations.
-In case of any non-compliance or deviations, homeowners can refer to the contract to address the issue and seek appropriate remedies.

 In summary, a signed building contract facilitates effective communication and collaboration between homeowners and builders.
-It serves as a point of reference during project discussions, changes, and fosters a transparent working relationship.
+It serves as a point of reference during project discussions and changes, and fosters a transparent working relationship.
 Additionally, the contract ensures compliance with building regulations and standards, providing homeowners with the necessary assurance and protection throughout the construction process.

 Managing Changes and Variations